 Kim A. Hart has been providing consulting and support services to defense teams during the investigative, pre-trial, trial, and appeals stages of Child Abuse and Sex Crime since 1987.
 Many of these child abuse and sex crime cases have been high-profile, and most cases resulted in successful outcomes for the clients.
 She and her team have been very successful with appellate work for those wrongfully convicted of child abuse.

 Ms. Hart has worked with various attorneys on cases in every state in the United States and has the experience and knowledge to determine what issues must be addressed as well as which strategies have proven successful and which have not.

-- Ms. Hart has authored several publication on topics within her field of expertise.
-Her most noted is the book entitled, Guilty Until Proven Innocent: A Manual for Surviving False Allegations of Child Abuse
+Author - Ms. Hart has authored several publication on topics within her field of expertise.
+Her most noted is the book entitled, Guilty Until Proven Innocent: A Manual for Surviving False Allegations of Child Abuse.

 If overnight delivery of documents is needed, please call for physical address.
 References available upon request.

 Isn't it interesting how the courts recognize taint in so many different contexts?1 We have an illegal search by the police and everything found during the illegal search becomes "fruit of the poisonous tree"-it is said to be tainted.
 The Houston Police Department's Crime Lab does not observe proper sterile procedures in handling DNA and the specimens are contaminated-they are said to be tainted.
 We have a lineup where the crime victim sees one White guy, three Hispanics, and two Blacks.
 The identification of the White guy is said to be tainted, the product of a suggestive or improper lineup.